Fire-control system: World War II

-During their long service life, rangekeepers were updated often as technology advanced, and by World War II they were a critical part of an integrated fire control system.
-The incorporation of radar into the fire control system early in World War II provided ships the ability to conduct effective gunfire operations at long range in poor weather and at night.
+During their long service life, rangekeepers were updated often as technology advanced, and by World War II they were a critical part of an integrated fire-control system.
+The incorporation of radar into the fire-control system early in World War II provided ships the ability to conduct effective gunfire operations at long range in poor weather and at night.
 For U.S. Navy gun fire control systems, see ship gun fire-control systems.

 The use of director-controlled firing, together with the fire control computer, removed the control of the gun laying from the individual turrets to a central position; although individual gun mounts and multi-gun turrets would retain a local control option for use when battle damage limited director information transfer (these would be simpler versions called "turret tables" in the Royal Navy).
 Guns could then be fired in planned salvos, with each gun giving a slightly different trajectory.
 Dispersion of shot caused by differences in individual guns, individual projectiles, powder ignition sequences, and transient distortion of ship structure was undesirably large at typical naval engagement ranges.
 Directors high on the superstructure had a better view of the enemy than a turret mounted sight, and the crew operating them were distant from the sound and shock of the guns.
 Gun directors were topmost, and the ends of their optical rangefinders protruded from their sides, giving them a distinctive appearance.

-Unmeasured and uncontrollable ballistic factors, like high altitude temperature, humidity, barometric pressure, wind direction and velocity, required final adjustment through observation of the fall of shot.
-Visual range measurement (of both target and shell splashes) was difficult prior to availability of Radar.
-The British favoured coincident rangefinders while the Germans favored the stereoscopic type.
+Unmeasured and uncontrollable ballistic factors, like high-altitude temperature, humidity, barometric pressure, wind direction and velocity, required final adjustment through observation of the fall of shot.
+Visual range measurement (of both target and shell splashes) was difficult prior to the availability of radar.
+The British favoured coincidence rangefinders while the Germans favoured the stereoscopic type.
 The former were less able to range on an indistinct target but easier on the operator over a long period of use, the latter the reverse.